xmos/lib_sw_pll/doc/rst/sw_pll.rst

 .......................................................

 1. Ascertain your target PPM range, step size and maximum tolerable table size.
-Each lookup value is 16 bits so the total size in bytes is 2 x n.
+Each lookup value is 16 bits so the total size in bytes is 2 * n.
 2. Start with the given example values and run the generator to see if the above three parameters meet your needs.
 The values are reported by ``sw_pll_sim.py``.
 3. If you need to increase the PPM range, you may either:
     - Decrease the ``min_F`` to allow the fractional value to have a greater effect.
 This will also increase step size.
 It will not affect the LUT size.